jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 Calculating the average values provides employees with a clear view of their progress, especially when paired with conditional formatting (low results- red, average results- yellow, good results- green).

 **Average AHT Formula** : **<h3> =IFERROR(ROUND(AVERAGEIF(L:L; ">0"); 2); 0) </h3>**
 "IFERROR" operator was used to avoid blank rows throwing an error.
-Result is rounded up to two decimal places.
+Result is rounded to two decimal places.

 **Average Productivity Formula** : **<h3> =IFERROR(ROUND(AVERAGEIF(M:M; ">0"); 2); 0) </h3>**

-As above, "IFERROR" operator was used to avoid blank rows throwing an error and the result is rounded up to two decimal places.
+As above, "IFERROR" operator was used to avoid blank rows throwing an error and the result is rounded to two decimal places.

 ** Top Day (Best productivity) **
 To find the highest-performance day, I used the MATCH operator to join the date (A column) of the highest value in M column (Productivity).